Northern Cruising

 NE2 StPetersburg9788810

-Cruise 2: St Petersburg Circuit
+Cruise 2: Eastern Baltic Circuit

-Opinions differ on the “best option” for undertaking this voyage to see the splendours of St Petersburg – should it be in a clockwise or an anticlockwise direction?
+Opinions differ on the “best option” for undertaking this voyage to see the splendours of the Baltic – should it be in a clockwise or an anticlockwise direction?
 The argument for an anticlockwise cruise is that, since the ports on the southern shore are more widely spaced and have poorer facilities and communications than the Scandinavian islands to the north of them, it would be preferable to reserve access to those enhanced facilities for the homeward leg.

 Read more